Gabriele250901/React-Ex/README.md

 Exercise30
 Rewrite the ClickCounter component as a function component, and use the useState hook to track the state of the counte

+Exercise31
+Rewrite the Login component as a function component, and use the useState hook to track the state of the username, password and remember inputs.
+Tip: you can use useState more than once.